Snowflake-Labs/sfquickstarts/site/sfguides/src/best_practices_guide_snowpark/best_practices_guide_snowpark.md

 **Lab Prerequisite:**
 1. Your snowflake user needs to be granted to a role have write access to database SNOWFLAKE_SAMPLE_DATA.
 For instructions to import SNOWFLAKE_SAMPLE_DATA, please click [here](https://docs.snowflake.com/en/user-guide/sample-data-using).

-2. By now, you should have finished setting up credential.json configuration file in the overview section, please ensure this configuration file is in the same folder of the jupyter notebook you will create next.
+2. By now, you should have finished setting up credentials.json configuration file in the overview section, please ensure this configuration file is in the same folder of the jupyter notebook you will create next.

-3. Create a new jupyter notebook and call it snowparkbp_lab3.ipynb, and then follow the below steps to copy and paste the code to the notebook.
+3. Create a new jupyter notebook and then follow the below steps to copy and paste the code to the notebook.

 **STEP 1: Import required python libraries and create a Snowpark Session.**